apehex/tokun/articles/unicode.md

 | Target        | 1     | 1     | 0     | 1     | 1     | 0     | 0     | 1     | 0     | 1     | 0     | 0     | 0     | 0     | 0     | 0     | 0     | 0     |
 | Prediction    | 0.6   | 0.58  | 0.55  | 0.7   | 0.64  | 0.37  | 0.2   | 0.8   | 0.25  | 0.9   | 0.08  | 0.12  | 0.04  | 0.1   | 0.02  | 0     | 0     | 0     |

-The binary vector above encodes the prediction "671":
+The binary vector above has a prediction error at index 2 and encodes the prediction "671":
-With this scheme, prediction errors are numerically close, because each bit only contributes to a portion of the prediction.
+With this scheme, errors are numerically close, because each bit only contributes to a portion of the prediction.

 Unfortunately, the vocabulary of tokenizers are chaotic: **numeric proximity** is unrelated to **semantic similarity**.
 For example, the tokens surrounding "201" in o200k are: " can", "п", " me", " с", b"\xe0\xb3".